2024 Academic Network

 At the same time, because of the far-reaching influence of the classroom and higher education in shaping leaders and the next generation, every Christian scholar possesses an outsized potential for multi-generational impact.
 Our calling is to bring glory to Christ in the university or the seminary where we serve.
 This is why, as followers of Christ in the academy, we must be intentional about connecting with other like-minded colleagues.

-The primary purpose of the ELF Academic Network is to gather together Christian scholars throughout Europe for equipping, united, resourcing, prayer, and accountability.
-At the 2023 Network, you will be blessed by outstanding presenters.
-Each one is a recognized scholar who, in their own academic work, is living and modeling what they teach.
+The primary purpose of the ELF Academic Network is to gather together Christian scholars throughout Europe for equipping, uniting, resourcing, prayer, and accountability.
+At the 2024 Network, you will be blessed by outstanding presenters.
+Each one is a recognised scholar who, in their own academic work, is living and modelling what they teach.
 You will have opportunities to ask questions, discuss issues with your colleagues, and reflect on how these principles should change the way you think, live, and teach.
 Prior preparation will be set for all applicants.

 What Network Participants Are Saying